Taihe Institute

-Taihe Institute (太和智库 (Tàihé Zhìkù)), otherwise known as Taihe or TI, was a Chinese think tank founded in 2013 in Beijing.
-It was disbanded as of September 19, 2025.
+Taihe Institute, otherwise known as Taihe or TI, was a Chinese think tank founded in 2013 in Beijing.
+It was disbanded as of September 12, 2025.

 Publications

-Taihe produced TI Library (《太和文库》), a collection of its researchers’ findings.
+Taihe produced TI Library (《太和文库》), a collection of its researchers' findings.
 Taihe also produces TI Observer, a monthly English publication, to which policy makers, diplomats, industry experts, and thought leaders are invited to share their insights on trending global issues.
 TI Observer vol. 21 (Non-Alignment 2.0) is referred by the American magazine Foreign Policy in its analysis of non-alignment theory.

-In March 2019, “General Xue Lectures on Sun Tzu's Art of War,” authored by Xue Guo’an, a senior fellow of the Taihe Institute, and the first book listed under the “Taihe Institute Book Series,” was published by the state-owned CITIC Press Group.
+In March 2019, "General Xue Lectures on Sun Tzu's Art of War," authored by Xue Guo'an, a senior fellow of the Taihe Institute, and the first book listed under the "Taihe Institute Book Series," was published by the state-owned CITIC Press Group.
 In September 2025, the think tank closed in what Lianhe Zaobao said was related to the political downfall of Gao Yichen, a former 610 Office official and former deputy minister of the Ministry of State Security.